tomas/needle/README.md

 API
 ---

-All of Needle's requests methods return a Readable stream, and both `options` and `callback` are optional.
+All of Needle's request methods return a Readable stream, and both `options` and `callback` are optional.
 If passed, the callback will return three arguments: `error`, `response` and `body`, which is basically an alias for `response.body`.

 ### needle.head(url, options, callback)